shaik1002/biggitlabbomb/doc/install/docker/troubleshooting.md

 writing value to /dev/shm/gitlab/sidekiq/histogram_sidekiq_0-0.db failed with unmapped file
 ```

-While you can turn off the Prometheus Metrics in the **Admin** area, the recommended
+Other than disabling the Prometheus Metrics from the **Admin** area, the recommended
-solution to fix this problem is to
+solution to fix this problem is to [install](configuration.md#pre-configure-docker-container) with shared memory set to at least 256 MB.
-[install](configuration.md#pre-configure-docker-container) with shared memory set to at least 256 MB.
+If using `docker run`, this can be done by passing the flag `--shm-size 256m`.
-If you use `docker run`, you can pass the flag `--shm-size 256m`.
+If using a `docker-compose.yml` file, the `shm_size` key can be used for this
-If you use a `docker-compose.yml` file, you can set the `shm_size` key.
+purpose.

 ## Docker containers exhausts space due to the `json-file`